ACBRrobotics/RPLIDAR_A1_open3d/README.md

 `$ pip install open3d`

-To make sure your LiDAR cane be accessed via serial, type:
+To make sure your LiDAR can be accessed via serial, be sure to type:

 `$ sudo usermod -a -G dialout <insert your username>`